 ASCA’s purpose is to assist adult survivors of child abuse in moving on with their lives.
-In the program, gentle encouragement and support is used to transform an individual’s self-identity from victim, to survivor, to thriver.
+In the program, gentle encouragement and support are used to transform an individual’s self-identity from victim to survivor to thriver.

-Note: The Morris Center does not charge a fee for individual participation or for downloading program materials.
-ASCA is supported solely through private donations and receives no government funding.
+The Morris Center does not charge a fee for individual participation or for downloading program materials.
+ASCA is supported solely through private donations, receiving no government funding.

-While ASCA is a self-help program that does incorporate “steps”, the psychological model used for healing was developed specifically for child abuse survivors.
-This model utilizes a three-stage Recovery Framework containing 21 steps.
+While ASCA is a self-help program that incorporates “steps,” the psychological model used for healing was developed specifically for child abuse survivors.
+This model utilizes a three-stage recovery framework containing 21 steps.

 Stage One – Remembering

 - I am in a breakthrough crisis, having gained some sense of my abuse.

 - I have determined that I was physically, sexually or emotionally abused as a child.